iAJTin/iXlsxWriter/README.md

 # iXlsxWriter
-iPdfWriter is a lightweight implementation that allows creates a xlsx document totally or partially
+iXlsxfWriter is a lightweight implementation that allows creates a xlsx document totally or partially